storj-archived/storj-bounty-program/bounty-details.rst

 STEP 6
 -------

 After you've clicked on ``I need a public key``, you should see this:

 .. figure:: static/keybase-generate-key.png

-Enter your full name, email address you signed up with, and any other email aliases you would like to add.
-Afterwards, enter your highly secure passphrase correctly in the field and click on :Let the math begin:.

 STEP 7
 -------